aman-godara/Projects/When_I_Started_Programming Codes/Question Papers/README.md

-### This Folder contains all the written Question Papers.
+### This Folder contains all the written Question Papers and My Solutions during the Exam.

 #### Minor 1